What does the optimization model do?

 Priority 2) Inventory Minimum.
 Behavior: If needed, the model will draw down inventory below the minimum level to meet current demand and will try to bring it back up in future periods.

 Priority 1) Resource Capacity Constraint (Setting 1, Setting 2 and Setting 3).
 Behavior: If needed, the model will use more capacity than it has available.

 In general, violations of Priority 4 and 5 constraints don’t require much attention, as you are still within your inventory and capacity limits.
 Violations of Priority 1, 2, and 3 constraints require attention, as you are operating outside the specified limits and run risk of stock out.
 Cells are marked clearly in the application in this case.

 A dialog indicates this solve can't get an optimal solution.
 Click OK to go back to the page and check the following:

-Uncheck Include Hard Constraint, or relax the ranges of hard limits.
+Uncheck hard constraints, or relax the ranges of hard limits.

 There may not be enough initial inventory, and the second month's capacity is not enough.